Social security rights of foreigners in 10 questions

 6. What is the status of those working in embassies and consulates in Turkey?

-is a Turkish national in embassies, consulates, missions and similar employees in criminal proceedings is not applied by SSI, SSI is not notified about them.
+is a Turkish national in embassies, consulates, missions and similar employees in criminal proceedings is not applied by SSI, and SSI is not notified about them.

 7. Could a foreigner who working without work permission be reported to SSI?